kevinpalm/red_hat_customers/README.md

 overview of my project, see the report file.

 ## Set Up
-This project will be written using Python 2.7, but I'll do my best to make it Python 3 compatible.
-Required libraries will be:
+This project was written using Python 2.7, but with my best efforts to make it Python 3 compatible.
+Required libraries are:

 * [pandas](http://pandas.pydata.org/) and its dependencies
 * [scikit-learn](http://scikit-learn.org/) and its dependencies